-There are numerous events, lectures and musical performances in Brunswick, many hosted by Bowdoin.
-Be sure to check the college’s event calendar when in town.
+There are numerous events and musical performances in Brunswick, such as the Bowdoin International Music Festival.
 Brunswick Town Mall – a grassy park between Maine Street and Park Row – has a free summer concert series, and May-November there is a twice-weekly Farmers’ Market.
 In the winter months the Brunswick Winter Market is in the restored Fort Andross Mill Complex.

 Where to Stay in Brunswick and Topsham

 From casual lodging in Brunswick, there’s the Travelers Inn, cozy bed & breakfasts, and boutique hotels such as The Daniel Hotel and the Brunswick Inn.
 The Brunswick Hotel and Tavern has one of the most popular restaurants in Brunswick as well as a convenient location near the college.
 In Topsham, The Black Lantern B&B has views of the Androscoggin River and is right across from downtown Brunswick.

 Restaurants in Brunswick and Topsham